1. Home

 Chemistry often gets a bad rap for being too abstract or challenging, but what if I told you it’s all around us?
-From the fizz in your soda to the battery powering your phone, Chemistry is constantly shaping our world.
+Chemistry is constantly shaping our world, from the fizz in your soda to the battery powering your phone.

 As a tutor, I focus on making Chemistry relatable while sticking to the structured curriculum.
 This way, students gain clarity and confidence without feeling overwhelmed.
 In this blog, let’s explore how Chemistry connects to our daily lives and why this approach makes learning impactful.